This page uses javascript. Please enable your browser's javascript.

 Outline

-The Institute for Advanced Sustainability Studies (IASS) conducts research with the goal of identifying, advancing, and guiding transformation processes towards sustainable societies.
+RIFS conducts research with the goal of understanding, advancing, and guiding processes of societal change towards sustainable development.
 Its research practice is transdisciplinary, transformative, and co-creative.
 The institute cooperates with partners in academia, political institutions, administrations, civil society, and the business community to understand sustainability challenges and generate potential solutions.

 We live in an age of constant, rapid change.
 A person born in the early twentieth century would be overwhelmed by the complexities of modern-day life.
 Electric motors, the Internet, computers, jet aircraft, and robots are among the many side effects that have accompanied this evolution.
 While we experience many of these developments as passive observers, others are planned and promoted purposefully by individuals and societies.
 These developments are referred to as 'transformations'.